 2) Emphasize professional behavioral strategies.

-3) Create hands-on learning situations for skill training
+3) Create hands-on learning situations for skill acquisition.

-5) Students will observe and assist a variety of health care providers.
+5) Provide students with an opportunity to observe and assist a variety of health care providers.

 Goal 4: Integrate exposure to undergraduate research opportunities.